Skip to main content

 Auto-Generated Files

-• CLAUDE.md — Plugin documentation for AI assistants
+• CLAUDE.md — Plugin architecture + tool reference for AI assistants

-• claudusbridge_offline.py — Standalone MCP stdio server for offline use (editor not running)
+• claudusbridge_offline.py — Standalone MCP stdio server for offline tools (build, clean, launch editor) when the editor is not running

 Claude Desktop